Reagan Rust: Professional

 In 2019, Rust originally planned to join the nearby Worcester Blades of the Canadian Women's Hockey League (CWHL), but the league collapsed before she could sign a contract.
 Instead, she joined over 150 players in the newly created Professional Women's Hockey Players Association (PWHPA), and would spend the 2019–20 season as an independent affiliate of the organization.
 During the season, she would also participate in the U.S. Pond Hockey Championships as part of a team from Nashville.

 Before the 2020–21 season, Rust left the PWHPA to join KMH Budapest in the European Women's Hockey League (EWHL).

 In 2017, Rust was offered a spot on the American roster for the 2017 IIHF Women's World Championship, as the entire team was striking with the goal of higher pay and better working conditions.
 She turned the offer down, choosing to stand in solidarity with the striking players.
-Rust currently plays for the AIK Hockey Dam in the Sweden Women's Hockey League, abbreviated as the SDHL.